 The number of years in the 82-year simulation period with at least one Fremont Weir spill event of varying sizes (0; 2,000; 4,000; 6,000; 8,000; and 10,000 cfs) with a duration of 0–10 days, 11–20 days, 21–30 days, 31–45 days, and over 45 days are calculated from the daily flow results.
 This analysis was limited to the October through April period in which juvenile salmonids and spawning splittail could be present in the Yolo Bypass.

-Daily Fremont Weir spill output from CALSIM II was used in this analysis.
-Daily spill outputs from CALSIM II were based on a monthly-to-daily flow mapping technique applied in the model for a better estimate of the spills at the Fremont Weir and the Sacramento Weir.
-The technique applies historical daily patterns, based on the hydrology of the year, to transform the monthly volumes into daily flows.
-Daily patterns are “borrowed” from the observed DAYFLOW period of 1956–2008.
-In all cases, the monthly volumes are preserved between the daily and monthly flows.
-It is important to note that this daily mapping approach does not in any way represent the flows resulting from operational responses on a daily time step.
-It is simply a technique to incorporate representative daily variability into the flows resulting from the CALSIM II outputs for monthly operational decisions.

 Daily total Yolo Bypass flow results used in the current analysis were estimated using the daily CALSIM II outputs of flow spills at Fremont and Sacramento Weirs, and monthly west-side stream flows disaggregated into daily flows using the historical flow patterns.

+Daily Fremont Weir spill output from CalSim II was used in this analysis.
+Daily outputs from CalSim II were based on a monthly-to-daily flow mapping technique applied in the model for a better representation of flows and spills along the Sacramento River between Red Bluff and Freeport.
+More information regarding CalSim II’s incorporation of daily variability is included in Appendix 5A7, Daily Pattern Development for the Estimation of Daily Flows and Weir Spills in CalSim II.

 Sutter Bypass

 Similar to the methodology used for the Yolo Bypass, modeled daily spill into the Sutter Bypass from the Sacramento River at Ord Ferry and the Moulton, Colusa, and Tisdale Weirs was used to examine the frequency, duration, and flow of total spill into the Sutter Bypass that could provide rearing habitat for salmonids and splittail.
 Spill (flow) at Ord Ferry, Moulton Weir, and Colusa Weir were combined to assess potential changes in the northern portion of the Sutter Bypass; total spill at Ord Ferry and the Moulton, Colusa, and Tisdale Weirs was combined to assess potential impacts in the central portion of the bypass; and total flow through the bypass was used as an indicator of potential changes in floodplain habitat in the southern portion of the bypass.
 The number of years where there is at least one event of spill over the weirs into the Sutter Bypass of varying amounts (0; 2,000; 4,000; 6,000; 8,000; and 10,000 cfs) with a duration of 0–10 days, 11–20 days, 21–30 days, 31–45 days, and greater than 45 days was calculated from the daily results.
 This analysis was limited to the October through April period in which juvenile salmonids are anticipated to enter the Sutter Bypass.